reiryuki/Moto-Waves-G-5G-Plus-Maxx-Audio-Magisk-Module/README.md

 Install ACDB Module too
 https://t.me/redmi4aINT/1154066

-Install Audio Compatibility Patch Module too at Magisk Download but in "skip notification helper remover" please choose "yes".
+Install Audio Compatibility Patch Module too at Magisk Download for processing all audio sessions but in "skip notification helper remover" please choose "yes".
 If choose no, it will conflict with ACDB Module.

 Reboot